-A person should note that snoring does not necessarily mean that they have sleep apnea.
+A person should note that snoring does not necessarily mean they have sleep apnea.

 Although snoring is an indicator of sleep apnea, a sleep study can help a doctor determine whether a person has enough episodes of disordered breathing, or stoppages in breathing, for sleep apnea to be present.

-If a person has problems with excessive daytime sleepiness — for example, if they fall asleep at work or school — they should see their doctor.
-They should also see their doctor if a loved one witnesses them frequently stopping breathing while they sleep.
+If a person has problems with excessive daytime sleepiness — for example, if they fall asleep at work or school — it is best to speak with a doctor.
+They should also contact their doctor if a loved one witnesses them frequently stopping breathing while they sleep.